MystenLabs/seal/docs/UsingSeal.md

 !!! note
     On-chain decryption currently works only with HMAC-CTR mode, _not_ AES.

+**On-chain decryption with the TypeScript SDK**

-Using the TypeScript SDK, a transaction to call to the on-chain decryption could look something like this.
+You can use the TypeScript SDK to build a transaction that calls Seal’s on-chain decryption functions.
-Before encryption, the public keys should be made publicly available on-chain, and clients can verify these if needed.
+Before encrypting, make the public keys available on-chain so clients can verify them if needed.
-For each public key, the corresponding Move object can be created as follows:
+For each public key, create a corresponding Move object:
 ```typescript
 const publicKey = tx.moveCall({
   target: `${SEAL_PACKAGE_ID}::bf_hmac_encryption::new_public_key`,